-Ask about the symptoms of a heart attack, and most people will think of chest pain.
-Over the last couple decades, however, scientists have learned that heart attack symptoms aren't so clear-cut.
+If you ask about the symptoms of a heart attack, most people think of chest pain.
+Over the last couple of decades, however, scientists have learned that heart attack symptoms aren't so clear-cut.

-Doctors, however, overwhelmingly encourage people to get help if they suspect early heart attack symptoms.
-Even if you're wrong, going through a few tests is so much better than suffering long-term heart damage or other health issues because you waited too long.
+Doctors, however, overwhelmingly encourage people to get help if they suspect they’re experiencing early heart attack symptoms.
+Even if you're wrong, going through some testing is better than suffering long-term heart damage or other health issues because you waited too long.

-- lightheadedness, fainting
+- lightheadedness or fainting

-- a feeling of "impending doom"
+- feeling of "impending doom"

 - severe anxiety or confusion

-Symptoms of a Heart Attack in Men
+Symptoms of a heart attack in men include:

 - rapid or irregular heartbeat

-- dizziness, or feeling like you're going to pass out
+- dizziness or feeling like you're going to pass out

 - breaking out in a cold sweat

-- anxiety and sleep disturbances
+- sleep disturbances

-- lightheadedness and/or shortness of breath
+- shortness of breath

 - indigestion or gas-like pain

-- upper back or shoulder pain; possibly throat pain
+- upper back, shoulder, or throat pain

-Symptoms of a Heart Attack in Women Over 50
+Heart Attack in Women Over 50

-According to a 2009 study out of Duke University Medical Center, it's estimated that as many as 200,000 Americans have heart attacks without even knowing it every year.
-Unfortunately, these events damage the heart and increase the risk of future attacks.
-Symptoms that are mild but that may indicate a silent heart attack include:
+In fact, researchers from Duke University Medical Center have estimated that as many as 200,000 Americans experience heart attacks each year without even knowing it.
+Unfortunately, these events cause heart damage and increase the risk of future attacks.

 - shortness of breath and tiring easily